myumura/druby-game/README.md

-# DRuby Cooperative Game
+# 3D Maze Game

-A cooperative game built with Ruby, DRb, and WebSocket where players work together to find treasures and clear obstacles.
+A real-time 3D multiplayer maze game built with Ruby, DRb, WebSocket, and Three.js where players take on the roles of Hunters and Survivors in a thrilling chase game.

 ## Features

-- Real-time multiplayer gameplay
+- Real-time 3D multiplayer gameplay using Three.js
-- Two player roles: Explorer and Engineer
+- Two player roles: Hunter and Survivor
-- Explorers can find treasures
-- Engineers can clear obstacles
+- 3D maze environment with obstacles and walls
+- Key collection and escape mechanics
+- Real-time player movement and interactions
-- Web-based interface
+- Web-based 3D interface
 - WebSocket for real-time updates
-- Customizable avatars
+- Customizable avatars for both roles
-- Special items (speed boost, time boost, treasure radar, obstacle breaker)
-- Timer feature (5-minute gameplay)
-- Score system
+- 5-minute gameplay timer
+- Win/lose conditions for both roles

+## Game Rules

+### Survivors
+- Collect all keys (3 keys) scattered in the maze
+- Escape through the designated escape point
+- Avoid being caught by the Hunter
+- Win by escaping with all keys before time runs out

+### Hunters
+- Catch Survivors before they escape
+- Win by catching all Survivors or when time runs out

+### General Rules
+- The game map is a 17x17 grid (coordinates from -8 to 8)
+- Players start at position [0, 0]
+- The game progresses with a 5-minute timer
+- Players can move using arrow keys
+- The map contains walls and obstacles that block movement
+- The escape point is randomly placed on the outer edge of the maze

 ## Requirements

 - Ruby 3.4.0 or later
 - Bundler
+- Modern web browser with WebGL support

 ## Installation